idea manufacturer, general director of the dream factory

 There where the rivers, the mountains, valleys, cities, everything, really everything was as it should be.
 With one exception.
 There where no borders.
 Many years, many decades, they fooled us.
 Because there simply where no borders.
 No borders, I swear it.
 I have seen it with my own eyes.
 I really did.

-"Without thinking, without pity, without respect
+“Without thinking, without compassion, without respect,

-they built high walls around me"
+they built high walls around me.”

-The Schengen Agreement allows border crossings without formalities,...
+The Schengen Agreement allows border crossings without formalities, and Europe’s citizens seem assured of boundless mobility.

-In the middle of an apparently open field, right on the border line, an oversized gate made of wood and metal will be erected.
+In the middle of an open field, right on the border line, an oversized gate made of wood and metal will be erected.

-"Now I sit here helpless and carefree
+“Now I sit here, carefree and without worries,

-except for this fate that is eating me up"
+except for this fate that consumes me.”